shivanisakthivel/AWS-portfolio/README.md

 - Sections: About, Skills, Projects, Education, Contact

 ## 🚀 Deployment
-Deployment is in progress.
-Once AWS account activation completes, the live URL will be added here.
+Deployment is in progress.the live URL will be added here.

 ## 📌 Purpose
 To showcase my cloud learning journey, hands-on projects, and technical skills.